feature request #7899

 - Instead of using a marker the incorrect name should only be recognized through the name relation with a specific type in which it is being used.

 - The appropriate type of the NameReationship is currently being dicussed neither

 NameRelationshipType.MISSPELLING()seem to semantically 100% suitable.

-#15 Updated by Andreas Kohlbecker about 1 month ago
+#15 Updated by Andreas Kohlbecker over 2 years ago

 - Description updated (diff)

 according to the latest discussion, which is based on research in the ICBN, we came to the conclusion that

 ORTHOGRAPHIC_VARIANT is the correct type to be used.
 The from name is always a name to be corrected and is to be considered invalid.
 There are rare cases where two slightly different notation for the same name exist but these differences are nomenclatural irrelevant and never are subject of a name relationship.
 These minor orthographic differences are corrected silently.
 For more details on this subject please refer to #7960

 #20 Updated by Wolf-Henning Kusber over 2 years ago